Disappearance of Jared Negrete: Investigation and aftermath

 The search for Negrete began at 7 am on July 20, 1991, with authorities using helicopters and on-foot personnel to scour the area.
+Searchers described the location where Negrete disappeared as "one of loose rocks, slippery slopes and, along the ravines and lower slopes, thick vegetation."
+Tracker Francis Lorson stated: "If you stay on the trail, there's no problem, but the minute you get off, you can get swept down in a rockslide."
 On July 21, search personnel discovered footprints believed to match Negrete's tennis shoes at about the 10,000-foot level.
-Searchers described the location as "one of loose rocks, slippery slopes and, along the ravines and lower slopes, thick vegetation."
-Tracker Francis Lorson stated: "If you stay on the trail, there's no problem, but the minute you get off, you can get swept down in a rockslide."

 On July 24, the firefighter who last saw Negrete on July 19 assisted searchers and led them to the location of their encounter on Vivian Creek Trail, at the 10,200-foot level.

 On July 27, search personnel located Negrete's disposable Kodak camera 45 ft off Vivian Creek Trail.
 Authorities developed twelve snapshots from the camera.
 Most photographs depicted the surrounding landscape and were taken before his disappearance, but the last image was a close-up of Negrete's face taken after he disappeared; only his eyes and nose are visible in the photograph and it was possibly taken at night, as the camera flash activated.
 The search combed the area of the 11,500-foot Mt.
 San Gorgonio.
 Personnel also found beef jerky and candy wrappers; authorities stated that there was evidence Negrete had the jerky when he disappeared.

 On August 4, after 16 days, the search for Negrete was officially called off by authorities; he was presumed dead with the chance of survival "almost nil".

 Negrete's family held a memorial service for him on September 7, 1991, in Hacienda Heights.
 The service was attended by 500 relatives and fellow members of the local Mormon church.